Rossiya Bank: Communist Party ownership

+In 1990, the CPSU committee of the Leningrad Oblast became Bank Rossiya's largest shareholder (48.4%), (Note: Founding shareholders in June 1990 included the firm Russian Video (13 million rubles, funded by the Leningrad CPSU committee), the insurance company Rus (founded by Aleksey Aleksandrov and headed by Vladislav Reznik), and the Soviet-Belgian company Digital Transfer.
+Total capital at registration was 31 million rubles.) but after the coup attempt in August 1991 the bank's activity was frozen on September 2, 1991 as it was CPSU-related.
+It was the first commercial bank to hold accounts for the foreign economic operations of both the regional committee of the CPSU and the local management of the KGB.
+(Note: The Zurich-based law firm Dietrich, Baumgartner & Partners managed Swiss bank accounts for Bank Rossiya's beneficial owners, including Sergei Roldugin, using Mossack Fonseca shell entities and Gazprombank Switzerland.)

-In December 1991 its activity was resumed, as the shares had been redeemed on 29 December 1991 by some member ventures of the Leningrad Association of Joint Ventures, (Note: The president of the Saint Petersburg Association of Joint Ventures was Gennady Volodchenko (Геннадий Володченко) and its CEO of TSA was Vladimir Kozhin (Владимир Кожин) and Vladimir Putin oversaw its interests from his city office.
-In 1993, Vitaly Savelyev (Виталий Савельев) became the advisor to the board of Rossiya Bank.) shares of which were held by Vladimir Yakunin, Yuriy Kovalchuk, Mikhail Markov, Viktor Myachin, Andrei Fursenko, Sergey Fursenko, Yury Nikolayev.
+In December 1991 its activity was resumed, as the shares had been redeemed on December 29, 1991 by some member ventures of the Leningrad Association of Joint Ventures, (Note: The Leningrad Association of Joint Ventures was led by Gennady Volodchenko, with Vladimir Kozhin as CEO of TSA, while Vladimir Putin oversaw its interests from City Hall.
+In 1993, Vitaly Savelyev became advisor to the board of Rossiya Bank.) shares of which were held by Vladimir Yakunin, Yury Kovalchuk, Mikhail Markov, Viktor Myachin, Andrei Fursenko, Sergey Fursenko, and Yury Nikolayev.

 JV Neva Chance

-The Austrian Russian joint venture JV Neva Chance received funds from the Revival of St. Petersburg Foundation (фонд «Возрождение Петербурга»), which was co-founded by Anatoly Sobchak and its CEO Alexander Margolis (Александр Марголис).
-(Note: In the 1990s, Alexander Valerievich Sobchak (Александр Валерьевич Собчак) who is a nephew of Anatoly Sobchak founded numerous strip clubs and escort companies in St Petersburg.)
-A Los Angeles branch of the St. Petersburg Foundation was established by Mark Davidovich Lvovich (Марк Давидович Львович; b.
-Soviet Union), also known as Mark Neumann (Марк Нейман), who founded and headed the California firm Trada that received several hundred thousand dollars of "funds of UNI-REM" ("УНИ-РЭМ") which Sergei Bagaev (Сергей Багаев), (Note: In September 1996, Sergei Bagaev was murdered in Saint Petersburg on Shpalernaya Street (Шпалерная улица)) a colleague of Anatoly Sobchak at Leningrad University, headed.
-Leon Weinstein (Леон Вайнштейн), an assistant to Neuman at the Los Angeles branch, and his wife Gulnara Afanasyeva (Гульнара Афанасьева) were active with the St. Petersburg Foundation when it sponsored Sobchak's visit to Los Angeles.
-(Note: Upon Sobchak's arrival in Los Angeles, Mark Neuman, Leon Weinstein, and Gulnara Afanasyeva met Sobchak.)
+The Austrian Russian joint venture JV Neva Chance received funds from the Revival of St. Petersburg Foundation (фонд «Возрождение Петербурга»), which was co-founded by Anatoly Sobchak and its CEO Alexander Margolis.
+(Note: In the 1990s, Alexander Valerievich Sobchak, a nephew of Anatoly Sobchak, founded nightlife and escort businesses in St. Petersburg.)
+A Los Angeles branch of the St. Petersburg Foundation was established by Mark Davidovich Lvovich (also known as Mark Neumann), who founded and headed the California firm Trada that received funds of "UNI-REM" which Sergei Bagaev (Note: In September 1996, Sergei Bagaev was murdered in Saint Petersburg on Shpalernaya Street.) headed.
+Leon Weinstein and his wife Gulnara Afanasyeva assisted the St. Petersburg Foundation when it sponsored Sobchak's visit to Los Angeles.

 JV Neva Chance established thirty companies including JV Casino Neva.